Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/layout-components.md

 Footer is created with the following components:

 - Copyright on left side
-- Important links of the company on right side
+- Important links of the company on the right side

 ## Blank Layout with AppBar Component

-Blank Layout with AppBar provides only appBar (at top of the page) which contains Company logo and Company name only.
+Blank Layout with AppBar provides only appBar (at top of the page) which contains the Company logo and Company name only.

 ## Scroll to top Component